joshbegley/nyt-latest/README.md

 `Contestants gathered in Belgium to screech and move like gulls in a competition that is meant to “make sea gulls sexy again.”`\
 https://nytimes.com/2025/04/28/world/europe/seagull-screeching-competition-europe.html

-**Europeans Screech Off at Belguim’s Sea Gull Imitation Championship**\
+**Europeans Screech Off at Belgium’s Sea Gull Imitation Championship**\
-`Contestant from Denmark, Italy and Britain won the top medals in this year’s European Sea Gull Screeching Championship in the coastal Belgian town of De Panne.`\
+`Contestants from Denmark, Italy and Britain won the top medals in this year’s European Sea Gull Screeching Championship in the coastal Belgian town of De Panne.`\
 https://nytimes.com/video/world/europe/100000010134350/belguim-europe-seagull-competition.html

 **2025 dynasty league SuperFlex Top 30 rookie rankings (with tiers)**\